-All parameters save directory honor config settings of the same name, under the packaging tree.
-E.g. say .configure ({'packaging': {'wheel': True}}) to force building wheel archives by default.
+All parameters/flags honor config settings of the same name, under the packaging tree.
+E.g. say . configure ({ 'packaging': {'wheel': False}}) to disable building wheel archives by default.

-- sdist (bool) Whether to build sdists/tgzs. - wheel (bool) Whether to build wheels (requires the wheel package from PyPI). - directory (str) Allows specifying a specific directory in which to perform builds and dist creation.
+- sdist (bool) Whether to build sdists/tgzs.
+Default: True. - wheel (bool) Whether to build wheels (requires the wheel package from PyPI).
+Default: True. - directory (str) Allows specifying a specific directory in which to perform builds and dist creation.
 Useful when running as a subroutine from publish which sets up a temporary directory.

-Two subdirectories will be created within this directory: one for builds, and one for the dist archives.
+Up to two subdirectories may be created within this directory: one for builds (if building wheels), and one for the dist archives.

-When None or another false-y value, the current working directory is used (and thus, local dist/and build/subdirectories).
+When None or another false-y value (which is the default), the current working directory is used (and thus, local dist/ and build/ subdirectories).